Showing 1-20 of 54 products

 Paychex Flex is a modular, web-based human capital management solution designed to meet the needs of employers of any size and industry.
 With a single login, users can access recruiting and applicant tracking (ATS), onboarding, HRIS,...
 Read more

-Square Payroll is a full-service payroll solution that helps small businesses pay employees and handle payroll taxes.
-It can be integrated with a variety of payment processing and employee management systems.
-Square Payroll offers...
+Square Payroll is a full-service payroll solution that helps small businesses pay employees through online payroll management and handle payroll tax.
+It can be integrated with a variety of payment processing tools, accounting software,...
 Read more

 Calamari is a cloud-based human resources solution that offers two modules: leave management and clock in/out services.
 The software is suitable for small to midsize businesses in any industry and offers Android and iOS mobile apps.
 Users...
 Read more